Rohan-Basu/SuppleFlex/README.md

 # SuppleFlex
-A prototype application named SuppleFlex which allows you to select a different store throughout your city and order bodybuilding supplements which will be ready for pickup according to your convenience.
+A prototype application named SuppleFlex that allows you to select a different store throughout your city and order bodybuilding supplements which will be ready for pickup according to your convenience.